Ileostomy vs Colostomy: Difference and Comparison

 Infection, blisters, and scarring are all symptoms of ulcerative colitis, but it affects the intestinal tract and rectum.

 A specialist will map out the potential site of the incision before conducting an ileostomy.
-Stomas from an ileostomy are generally found on a patient’s lower left upper abdomen.
+Stomas from an ileostomy are found on a patient’s lower left upper abdomen.
 The operator will then excise a 2.5 to 3-centimeter ring of skin.

 The surgeon will next cut through the intestinal tissue to reach the ileum after making this hole.
 The suture can then be formed in one of two ways: loop ileostomies or terminal ileostomies.
 Loop ileostomies are the most common type of transitory ileostomies.